novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Naturally, the song also filled Kim Ah-young's left ear.

-“Wow, what's inside this?
+“Wow, what's in this?
 Is it an MP3 file?”

 “That's right.”